Side B (EP)

 Grimmie's family had scheduled to release her first single "Invisible" on February 14, 2017.
 The release was pushed back to February 17, 2017, when Christina's family announced they signed with Republic Records to release her music.
 On the day of the release of "Invisible", Grimmie's family and producer confirmed that they will be releasing the third EP, Side B, as Christina also confirmed herself before her death on June 10, 2016.

-At some point, this EP as well as her second album All Is Vanity were made unavailable on streaming platforms for unknown reasons.